Confronting a stressful situation is hard, but if you go with the flow when dealing with stress, it may become easier.

-Waves of Resistance
+Explore the Waves of Resistance and Discomfort

 When the going gets tough, the tough may get going, but most of us sidestep unease by distracting ourselves with anger, numbness, work, or substances that temporarily relieve the pain.
 That’s because we’re well versed in resisting the present moment, especially when it’s thick with difficult or unpleasant things.